CocoaConf Dallas: Sessions

 - you will have seen new CocoaPods come to life.

-Apple has recently advised that receipts should always be validated from a server and not from within the app itself.
+Apple has recently been working on making in app purchasing better for developers but it still has lots of moving parts.
 This talk will provide demo code for how to set that up on your server or a client's server and what other options adding a server gives you like promo codes for in-App purchase and gathering your own analytics data.
-Then, we will walk through how we set up a server back end to support non-renewing subscriptions, in-app promo codes and subscription sharing for the Hushlink app.
+Then, we will walk through how we set up a server back end to support non-renewing subscriptions, in-app promo codes and subscription sharing for some apps we’ve written.
 Apple provides lots of documentation and support for auto-renewing subscriptions, but if your content doesn't qualify for auto-renewing then you have to take care of lots of extra tasks.
 A demo project and example server code will be provided.

 It's All in the Tools

 "Engineer", "craftsman", "artist".
 These words have all been used behind the word "software" at some point.
 And they all fit.
 Building great software requires the perspective of a polymath.
 Nowhere is this more evident than in the tools of software development.
 The tool landscape is as varied as it is vast, but these tools all have a unique quality: nearly every one was designed and built by software developers.
 It is a rare luxury for a professional to have such an intrinsic understanding of his tools as well as the knowledge to build his own.
 In this session, we will expand on both of those ideas.
 For your engineering side, we will explore the Xcode toolset with a focus on automation and optimizing workflow.
 Next, we will inspire the craftsman in you by looking at custom generic and single-use tools.
 Finally, your inner artist will be inspired when we look at creative uses of software outside of the traditional developer toolbox.
 By the end of this session, you will have a deeper understanding of the tools you use every day, and you might find a new use for some of that other software gathering dust on your hard drive.

 Keepin' it Functional - Automated UI Testing with KIF